1996Rosy/Teaching-HEIGVD-RES-2020-Labo-HTTPInfra/README.md

 * You are able to explain what you do in the Dockerfile.
 * You are able to show where the apache config files are located (in a running container).
 * You have **documented** your configuration in your report.
+Repo :
+Updated!

+Démo :
+sudo docker build -t res/apache_php sudo docker kill [container] sudo docker run -d -p 9090:80 res/apache_php sudo docker image rm --force [image] (si jamais)
+Ne pas oublier de rafraichir la page pour mettre a jour les changements après build et run. :D

+Web template:
+Changed !

+Dockerfile :
+What do I do in a dockerfile ?
+I import the configuration of the image I want to use.

+Where the apache config files are located??
+Ask or rewatch?
+I did not get it..

+Doc:
+I have chosen the default http apache.

 ## Step 2: Dynamic HTTP server with express.js